The Singing and the Silence: Birds in Contemporary Art

 The exhibition is organized by Joanna Marsh, The James Dicke Curator of Contemporary Art.

-The Singing and the Silence: Birds in Contemporary Art is organized by the Smithsonian American Art Museum with generous support from Rollin W. King, Caroline Niemczyk, Debbie Frank Petersen, and Holly and Nick Ruffin.
+The Singing and the Silence: Birds in Contemporary Art is organized by the Smithsonian American Art Museum with generous support from Rollin W. King, The Margery and Edgar Masinter Exhibitions Fund, Caroline Niemczyk, Debbie Frank Petersen, Rosemary L. Ripley, Holly and Nick Ruffin and the C.K.
+Williams Foundation.